Peek-A-Boo Records

 New Spoon video: You Got Yr Cherry Bomb

-Spoon has just released an incredible new video for "You Got Yr Cherry Bomb," arguably the best track off Ga Ga Ga Ga Ga.
+Spoon has just released an incredible for "You Got Yr Cherry Bomb," arguably the best track off Ga Ga Ga Ga Ga.
 If the visual style looks familiar, you recognize the work of former Black Lipstick singer/guitarist Phillip Niemeyer, who co-directed and animated the video along with digital media artist Ryan Junell.

 Phillip has been a Peek-A-Boo artist in more ways than one for many years.
 In addition to performing with Black Lipstick, The Kiss Offs & Teen Titans, he's designed many posters and album covers, including these: